 Pure Pomegranate Juice

-Tips for Getting the Best Colors
+Tips for Getting the Best Colors on Easter Eggs

 - Use a scant 1 tablespoon of white vinegar per 2 cups of liquid to help the color adhere to the eggshell.

 - Use rubber bands and crayons to decorate the eggs before dipping to create fun effects.